Pope John XXIII: Papal election

-His coronation took place on 4 November 1958, on the feast of Saint Charles Borromeo, and it occurred on the central loggia of the Vatican.
+His coronation took place on 4 November 1958, on the feast of Saint Charles Borromeo, in the central loggia of the Vatican.
 He was crowned with the 1877 Palatine Tiara.
-His coronation ran for the traditional five hours.
+His coronation lasted the traditional five hours.

 In John XXIII's first consistory on 15 December of that same year, Montini was created a cardinal and would become John XXIII's successor in 1963, taking the name of Paul VI.
 That consistory was notable for being the first to expand the Sacred College membership beyond the then-traditional 70.

-Following his election the new pope told the tale of how in his first weeks he was walking when he heard a woman exclaim in a loud voice: "My God, he's so fat!"
+Following his election, the new pope told the tale of how, in his first weeks, he was walking when he heard a woman exclaim in a loud voice: "My God, he's so fat!"
 The new pope casually remarked: "Madame, the holy conclave isn't exactly a beauty contest!"

 Visits around Rome

 On 25 December 1958, he became the first pope since 1870 to make pastoral visits in his Diocese of Rome, when he visited children infected with polio at the Bambino Gesù Hospital and then visited Santo Spirito Hospital.
 The following day, he visited Rome's Regina Coeli prison, where he told the inmates: "You could not come to me, so I came to you."
 These gestures created a sensation, and he wrote in his diary: "... great astonishment in the Roman, Italian and international press.
 I was hemmed in on all sides: authorities, photographers, prisoners, warders..."

 During these visits, John XXIII put aside the normal papal use of the formal "we" when referring to himself, such as when he visited a reformatory school for juvenile delinquents in Rome telling them "I have wanted to come here for some time".
-The media noticed this and reported that "He talked to the youths in their own language".
+The media noticed this and reported that "He talked to the youths in their own language."